 How to Shuck an Oyster

-Make your oysters a pretty bed for serving.
-Fill a plate or platter large enough to fit all the oysters with raw rice, crushed ice, or rock salt.
-Prepare any sort of seasoning you want—lemon wedges for squeezing, or a classic mignonette and arrange it on the platter.
-(If cooked oysters are more your speed, try our recipe for Baked Oysters with Pimiento Cheese).
+Make your oysters a pretty bed for serving by finding a platter large enough to fit all the oysters and filling with raw rice, crushed ice, or rock salt.
+Prepare any sort of seasoning you want—lemon wedges for squeezing, a classic mignonette, or if cooked oysters are more your speed, try our recipe for Baked Oysters with Pimiento Cheese.